mayoalexander/fl-two/README.md

 ## What is the FREELABEL Network?

-The FREELABEL NETWORK is a streaming Radio, TV, and Magazine publication distributed through a social networing platform where users create accounts, upload all types of media, and showcase their work with the world.
+The FREELABEL NETWORK is a streaming Radio, TV, and Magazine publication distributed through a social networking platform where users create accounts, upload various types of media, and showcase their work with the world using their profile and the automated systems.

 Visitors can browse the site without an account to search and stream new music released by account-holders.
 The site is consistently updated by individual users uploading new content to their profiles.